Birx: TN should have statewide mask mandate & close bars to stop spread of COVID-19

 Dr. Deborah Birx met with Gov. Bill Lee on Monday morning and participated in a round table with community and state health officials.

-She advised that the spread has now reached the urban areas, and it was particularly important for people in those areas to wear masks and practice social distancing.
+She advised that the spread has now reached more rural areas, and it was particularly important for people in those areas to wear masks and practice social distancing.

 If the state would not mandate it, she called on local county mayors to issue a mandate.